Tamil National Alliance

 Soon after its formation in 2001, the alliance began to make a more pro-LTTE stance, supporting their "freedom struggle" and recognizing them as the sole representative of the Tamils.
-In an interview, Selvam Adaikalanathan explained that it would be betraying the Tamil people to oppose the LTTE, because victory could only be achieved if all Tamil groups set aside their differences and present as an united front.
-Since the end of the civil war and the defeat of the Tamil Tigers the TNA has dropped the demand for an independent state, saying that it is ready to accept regional self-rule.
-The TNA and its supporters have been subject to numerous attacks during its existence and three of its sitting Members of Parliament have been assassinated, allegedly by government backed rival groups.
+In an interview, Selvam Adaikalanathan explained that it would be a disservice to the Tamil people to oppose the LTTE, and believed that victory could only be achieved if all Tamil groups set aside their differences and stood as a united front.
+Following the end of the civil war and the defeat of the LTTE, the TNA dropped its demands for an independent state, saying that it is ready to accept federalism and regional self-rule.
+The TNA and its supporters have been subject to numerous attacks during its existence and three of its sitting Members of Parliament have been assassinated, allegedly by government-backed paramilitary groups.

-The TNA currently consists of four parties: Eelam People's Revolutionary Liberation Front, Ilankai Tamil Arasu Kachchi, People's Liberation Organisation of Tamil Eelam and Tamil Eelam Liberation Organization.
+In 2015, TNA consisted of four parties: the Eelam People's Revolutionary Liberation Front, the Ilankai Tamil Arasu Kachchi (ITAK), the People's Liberation Organisation of Tamil Eelam and the Tamil Eelam Liberation Organization.
+The alliance began to fall apart during the lead-up to the 2024 presidential election, and in the following parliamentary election, the alliance split into various factions, with each contesting separately at the election.
+As a result, the Tamil nationalist vote was split between several parties, including the ITAK, the Democratic Tamil National Alliance, the Tamil People's Alliance, the Eros Democratic Front, the All Ceylon Tamil Congress (ACTC) and the People's Struggle Alliance.

-The TNA currently has 10 members in the national parliament.
-It controls the provincial government in the Northern Province and is part of the provincial government in the Eastern Province.
-It also controls 33 local authorities in the north and east.
+At the end of its parliamentary lifespan, the TNA had 10 members in the national parliament.
+It controlled the provincial government in the Northern Province and was part of the provincial government in the Eastern Province.
+It also controlled 33 local authorities in the north and east.
 The leader of the alliance, R. Sampanthan, served as the leader of the opposition from September 2015 to December 2018.